The cutman in the corner

 Never heard of a cutman?
 Don’t worry, many people haven’t.
-That’s where Sidelines comes in.
+Gus Ballantine explains everything you need to know.

 In boxing, the title of a cutman might conjure up gritty movie images – bloodied towels, screaming coaches and adrenaline-soaked corners.
 The truth?
 It’s far more controlled and methodical.